 Widely regarded as Israel's leading tech conference, JOURNEY 2019 was co-hosted by Credit Suisse for the first time this year.

-The conference brings together more than 2000 participants from more than 500 companies, looking to gain insights on the latest innovations from over 100 speakers and dozens of potential investors from Israel and abroad.
-The JOURNEY serves as a unique platform for knowledge sharing and networking.
+The conference, which took place on September 18, 2019, brought together more than 2000 participants from more than 500 companies, looking to gain insights on the latest innovations from over 100 speakers and dozens of potential investors from Israel and abroad.
+It also served as a unique opportunity platform for knowledge sharing and networking.